Dramatica, Main Character Resolve, Story Judgment, and Story Outcome

 Save the Cat!, the Hero’s Journey, the Writer’s Journey, McKee’s Story, and anything by Linda Seger all approach story from the same direction.
-They look at what is there and try to determine the universal pattern.
-The reason many have trouble accepting these templates or paradigms is because the naysayers instinctively acknowledge the presence of an artist at the heart of every story.
+They look at what is there and try to unravel the universal pattern.
+The reason many have trouble accepting these templates or paradigms is because the naysayers instinctively recognize the presence of an artist at the heart of every story.
 These popular takes on story all garnish the same amount of disdain because the approach they take marginalizes the Author.

 One such approach is the Dramatica theory of story.
 To mention this theory in screenwriting circles is to warrant a quick discounting, that somehow the theory is a hi-tech mad libs—a choose-your-own-adventure for the lazy fiction-eer.
 This almost always comes as the result of a cursory glance at the theory itself and is often accompanied by the common misconception over What Story Structure Is and Isn’t.

-UCLA Screenwriting teacher Corey Mandell has written an interesting series of articles regarding Why Story Structure Formulas Don’t Work.
+UCLA Screenwriting teacher Corey Mandell has written an interesting series of articles on Why Story Structure Formulas Don’t Work.
 In them, he successfully tears apart the popular story paradigms listed above and the disservice they do towards creative writing.
-Choice insights, especially surrounding what he refers to as the “Food Propulsion” scene, fuel a very compelling argument:
+Choice insights, especially surrounding what he refers to as the “Food Propulsion” scene, fuel a compelling argument:

 [The Godfather, When Harry Met Sally, and American Beauty all have] a midpoint where food is thrown, or at least dropped.
 So we can therefore reasonably conclude that such a scene is a universal requirement of any properly structured screenplay and must come at the midpoint as it did in these three examples.
 Why?
 Because food represents survival, and so any character willing to hurl it about is thematically demonstrating a fierce determination to achieve his goal even if it means sacrificing his own survival.
 Very powerful stuff.